DigitalGrinnell/icg_web_test/README.md

     docker-compose run -e TEST='/tests/digital_grinnell_public.yml' -e BASE_URL='https://isle-dev.localdomain' icg_web_test

-The first example would run all /tests/*.yml test files but with a base URL of 'https://microsoft.com' instead of whatever is specified inside each *.yml file.
+The first example would run all /tests/\*.yml test files but with a base URL of 'https://microsoft.com' instead of whatever is specified inside each \*.yml file.

 The second example would run the tests prescribed for Digital Grinnell - Public, but against an isle-dev.localdomain host instance of ISLE.

+**-e NOTIFY** - You may override the *notification_address* portion of your private.py file, the email address(es) to which failure and/or success notifications are dispatched, using an environment spec similar to the following:

+    docker-compose run -e NOTIFY='john@doe.edu, jane@doe.edu' icg_web_test

 #### Firefox and Screenshots